 As C++ developers, C++ is important to us.
 However, we are happy to host talks on other topics that can inspire us.

-The Italian C++ Conference and any other activity organized by the Italian C++ Community are subject to the Italian C++ Community Code of Conduct.
+The C++ Day – as any other activity organized by the Italian C++ Community – abides by the Italian C++ Community Code of Conduct.

-Submissions deadline is February 28 with decisions sent by March 16.
+Submissions deadline is xx with decisions sent by xx.